M4: Multi-generator, Multi-domain, and Multi-lingual Black-Box Machine-Generated Text Detection: Related Work

-\citet{guo2023close} applied two methods: logistic regression with GLTR features~\citep{gehrmann-etal-2019-gltr} and an end-to-end RoBerta classifier, to detect whether a certain text (English and Chinese) is generated by ChatGPT or humans across several domains.
-The underlying assumption is that most LLMs sample from the head of the distribution, thus word ranking information of the language model can be used to distinguish LLM-generated text. \citet{shijakuchatgpt} detected TOEFL essays using XGBoost with manually extracted 244 lexical and semantic features (e.g.\ TF-IDF).

-There are also widely-used off-the-shelf GPT detectors, such as the OpenAI detection classifier,\footnote{\url{https://platform.openai.com/ai-text-classifier}} GPTZero,\footnote{\url{https://gptzero.me/}} and ZeroGPT.\footnote{\url{https://www.zerogpt.com/}} OpenAI's AI-text Classifier is fine-tuned on the output of a pre-trained language model.
-They trained their model on samples from multiple sources of both human-written and AI-generated text using text generated by 34 models from five different organizations that deploy language models, including OpenAI.
-GPTZero is trained on an extensive and varied corpus of text authored by both humans and AI, with a primary focus on English.
-As a classification model, GPTZero predicts whether a given piece of text, at various textual granularities, including sentence, paragraph, and entire document levels, was generated by a large language model.

-Previous detectors are either end-to-end models or binary classification models based on extracted features.
-Features can be categorized into three types: statistical distributions (e.g.,~GLTR-like word rankings), linguistic patterns (such as vocabulary features, part-of-speech tags, dependency parsing, sentiment analysis, and stylistic features) and fact-verification features~\citep{tang2023science}.
-Classification models can be either traditional algorithms, such as logistic regression, Support Vector Machines, Na\"{i}ve Bayes, and Decision Trees, or deep neural networks.
+\paragraph{Black-box Detectors} are usually binary classifiers based on three types of features: statistical distributions \cite{guo2023close,shijakuchatgpt}, e.g.,~GLTR-like word rankings~\citep{gehrmann-etal-2019-gltr}, linguistic patterns (such as vocabulary, part-of-speech tags, dependency parsing, sentiment analysis, and stylistic features), and fact-verification features~\citep{tang2023science}.
+Classification models involve deep neural networks, such as RoBERTa \cite{guo2023close}, or more traditional algorithms, such as logistic regression, support vector machines, Na\"{i}ve Bayes, and decision trees.